Beacon Tower: History

 The original design of the building with white struts, prior to the addition of signage and clock.

 The tower was designed in 1961 by Michael Jenner of the architectural firm Moxley Jenner & Partners and completed in 1973 on a site at the junction of Colston Street and Colston Avenue, from which the building took its original name.
 The podium of the tower was originally part of a larger plan involving elevated pedestrian walkways known as the 'city in the sky' scheme, which was largely abandoned by the 1970s and entirely demolished in the 21st century.
 The building was developed for Sir Robert McAlpine, which also served as contractor.
 A large public clock was installed on the south face of the building around 1996 on the cladding for a newly installed external lift.

 In 2017, the building was acquired by investment firm AEW from Resolution Property for £17.5 million.
 At the time, it comprised approximately 89,000 square feet of office space and was home to several businesses in the healthcare, technology, and professional services sectors.
-Tenants have included Newcross Healthcare, which occupies two floors.
+Tenants include Newcross Healthcare, who are based on the 15th floor.